 The Guardian 9/3/17

-In Adelaide to cover the festival proper, I was sent to this small production by the glowing review of a critic friend: “This is exactly what a fringe festival show should be.”
+I was sent to this production by the glowing review of a critic friend: “This is exactly what theatre should be.”
 As you enter the tent, 15-year-old Katy (Alex Brain) asks if she could please tap your shoes.
 For Katy – who lives with her sister Hannah (Alex Simonet) and her imaginary dog Paul Williams (Lizzie Grace) – the shoe-tapping is a way of greeting people and the beginning of your hour-long journey into the world of autism: not only what it’s like to live with, but what it’s like to fall in love with.

 Young theatre company Patch of Blue worked with the National Autistic Society for this work, which is by turns playful, funny and deeply moving.
 Through a live score and innovative set-pieces, they build whole worlds by the sea where the two teenagers live alone after the death of their father, before a new boy Ryan (Tom Coliandris) moves to town.
 The show had sellout seasons in Edinburgh, New York and London – but there are remarkably still tickets available for the Adelaide run.
 Bring tissues.